 Boilermakers

-Boilermakers who serviced, repaired, and rebricked boilers insulated with Johns-Manville asbestos block and cement were among the most heavily exposed workers at school facilities.
+Boilermakers who serviced, repaired, and rebricked boilers insulated with asbestos block and cement were among the most heavily exposed workers at school facilities.
 Opening a boiler for annual inspection reportedly disturbed friable insulation and released fibers into confined mechanical rooms.
-Cutting, fitting, and removing aged block insulation during boiler rebricking created visible dust clouds of respirable asbestos fiber.
-Combustion Engineering boiler units — widely installed in American schools — frequently relied on Johns-Manville thermal block insulation systems.
+Cutting, fitting, and removing aged block insulation during boiler rebricking created visible dust clouds of respirable asbestos fiber. boiler units — widely installed in American schools — frequently relied on thermal block insulation systems.

 Pipefitters and Steamfitters